Refine your search by topic:

 Communities across Massachusetts are actively addressing these challenges, drawing on the expertise and resilience of individuals and organizations, and funding from the state that is dedicated to violence prevention work.
 In Massachusetts, 33.9% of women and 31.7% of men experience intimate partner physical violence, sexual violence, and/or stalking in their lifetimes.
 The Massachusetts Youth Risk Behavior Survey finds that 1 in 10 teens report being physically and/or sexually abused by a dating partner.
 Black individuals, people with disabilities, LGBTQ+ individuals, immigrants and residents of rural communities experience the highest rates or poor outcomes of sexual and domestic violence.

-Violence Prevention and Services at the Massachusetts Department of Health (DPH) has been awarding grants to community partners statewide to implement the Healthy Relationships grant program, specifically targeting teens (12-18) to address dating violence.
-DPH aims to engage grantees in making a systemic impact, focusing on root causes and transforming systems at the lake and groundwater levels to reduce the need for intensive individual-level interventions.
+A proven violence prevention strategy is to offer programming that promotes healthy relationships among young people.
+This evidence-based approach has demonstrated positive impacts on teens, their families and the community at large.
+Since 2020, the Division of Sexual and Domestic Violence Prevention and Services at the Massachusetts Department of Public Health (DPH) has been awarding grants to community partners statewide to implement the Healthy Relationships grant program, specifically targeting teens (12-18) to address dating violence.
+Massachusetts DPH aims to engage grantees in making a systemic impact, focusing on root causes and transforming systems at the lake and groundwater levels to reduce the need for intensive individual-level interventions.

-Here are a few takeaways from year 1 of the project
+Here are a few takeaways from year 1 of the project:

 • There is significant value in helping direct service providers understand their role within broader systemic issues and the upstream work public agency grants are trying to address.
 Root Cause adopts an equity lens across all projects through the integration of the groundwater framework and socio-ecological lens into our health equity projects.
 Our work assists grantees in expanding their prevention efforts to address root causes while improving their curriculum to help individuals.
 By applying this model to the CoP sessions, grantees have been able to intentionally connect and better align their activities with DPH’s broader vision.